anpham6/chrome-docs/source/document/attributes.rst

 You can also use the workspace feature in `squared-express <https://github.com/anpham6/squared-express#readme>`_ to precompile any text format and stream the transformed output directly into the source.

 .. [#] Setting an attribute to "undefined" will remove it from the HTML output.
-.. [#] Tags that are not well-formed may fail to be replaced. (e.g. CSS properties with embedded "}")